crisis-cadres/praxis-hub/chapters/the-four-pillars.md

 - **"Fully Employed"** – this is an organization that lives at the opposite extreme from Shared Nothing.
 All members "work" for the cadre full time in lieu of other employment.
 Other major services can be provided by the cadre as well.

-- **"Full Employment Seeking" **– represents a transitional state where a cadre is working towards the aspirational goal of full employment.
+- **"Full Employment Seeking"** – represents a transitional state where a cadre is working towards the aspirational goal of full employment.

-- "**Full Housing (Seeking)**" – a cadre where everyone lives in housing provided by the cadre (or working towards it).
+- "**Full Housing (Seeking)**" – a cadre where everyone lives in housing provided by the cadre (or working towards it) Basically, when a cadre decides to operate like a housing cooperative or land trust.

 ## Actionable Steps